-Emerald Bay State Park encompasses the entire shoreline of its namesake bay.
-Eagle Point Campground is situated right on Eagle Point on the south side of the mouth of the bay, affording park visitors views of both Emerald Bay and the expanse of Lake Tahoe.
+Emerald Bay State Park camping in Eagle Point Campground is spread along Eagle Point on the south side of the mouth of the bay, affording campground visitors views of both Emerald Bay and the expanse of Lake Tahoe.
 Few campgrounds in the world have such a magnificent setting.
-The campground was renovated in 2015.
+Campers have access to the Emerald Bay Maritime Heritage Trail, available to scuba and snorkel divers.
+Other favorite activities include kayaking and stand-up paddleboarding.

 Along Highway 89, 22 miles south of Tahoe City and 12 miles north of South Lake Tahoe